EngSeif/Checkmate-Task-Manager/server/README.md

 - **GET /tasks/filter?priority={high|medium|low}** - Filter tasks by priority
 - **GET /tasks/status?checked={true|false}** - Filter tasks by checked status

+## Testing the API
+You can test the API using Postman.
+Import the Postman collection or use the following link to view the API documentation:

 ## 📄 API Documentation

 For a detailed overview of the API endpoints and how to use them, please refer to the full documentation: